-HIS week I am tired.
+This week I am tired.
 Not because of little ones, or because I work three jobs, or because I am studying and volunteering.
-Not because the weather is getting cold, the world is slowly crawling out of slumber after a global pandemic or because as women, we seem to do 1000 things at once.
+Not because the weather is getting cold, the world is slowly crawling out of slumber after a global pandemic or because as women, we seem to do one thousand things at once.

-I am tired because I am an Aboriginal woman, and my people are hurting.
+Because I am an Aboriginal woman, and my people are hurting.

 Reconciliation Week is exhausting at the best of times.
 Now more than ever, we are bombarded with tidal waves of racism and ignorance.
 It floods our social media, our news stories and our communities.

-This week, as thousands of people take to the streets to protest police brutality after the horrifying murder of George Floyd and a NSW police officer is under investigation for throwing a young Aboriginal man, who was not resisting, to the ground on his face.
-I feel the weight of being an anti-racism crusader more than ever.
+This week as thousands of people take to the streets to protest police brutality after the horrifying murder of George Floyd and a New South Wales police officer is under investigation for throwing a young Aboriginal man not resisting to the ground on his face.
+I feel the weight of being an anti-racist crusader more than ever.

 Fighting the good fight is hard.
-We are called upon for our time, our energy, our opinions, our stories - and willingly give all these things in the hope that it will make a difference.
+We are called upon for our time, our energy, our opinions, our stories- and willingly give all these things in the hope that it will make a difference.

 There are strong parallels between what is happening in the US #BlackLivesMatter protests and what is happening in Australia.
-The systemic racism in Australia means my people are 13 times more likely to be incarcerated than a non-indigenous person, we are 30 per cent of the prison population and only 3 per cent of the people of Australia.
+The systemic racism in Australia means my people are thirteen times more likely to be incarcerated than a non-indigenous person, we are thirty per cent of the prison population and only three per cent of the people of Australia.

-Let me tell you what these statistics mean.
+These statistics are often used for political campaigns and news articles to provide some factual basis for a well-intentioned piece but let me tell you what these statistics mean.
 These statistics are my family.
-It means that every third person I walk past in jail as a lawyer is my brother or my sister.
+It means that every third person I walk past in jail as a lawyer one day is my brother or my sister.

-Since the Royal Commission into Aboriginal Deaths in Custody in 1991, we have lost 432 Aboriginal and Torres Strait Islander people in custody.
+Since the Royal Commission into Aboriginal deaths in custody in 1991 we have lost 432 Aboriginal and Torres Strait Islander people in custody.
 They are people.
 They have names and lives and families who miss them. #BlackLivesMatter is more than a hashtag on twitter for these families.